open-mmlab/mmpretrain/docs/en/api/models.rst

 The ``models`` package contains several sub-packages for addressing the different components of a model.

 - :mod:`~mmpretrain.models.classifiers`: The top-level module which defines the whole process of a classification model.
+- :mod:`~mmpretrain.models.selfsup`: The top-level module which defines the whole process of a self-supervised learning model.
 - :mod:`~mmpretrain.models.backbones`: Usually a feature extraction network, e.g., ResNet, MobileNet.
 - :mod:`~mmpretrain.models.necks`: The component between backbones and heads, e.g., GlobalAveragePooling.
 - :mod:`~mmpretrain.models.heads`: The component for specific tasks.
 In MMClassification, we provides heads for classification.